MajorTomAW/ItemizationCore/README.md

 > [!CAUTION]
-> This is very early in development and my not work as expected.
+> This is very early in development and may not work as expected.

 > [!NOTE]
 > Documentation is WIP, I added a bunch of screenshots below.